eldu/temporarymoments/Draft.md

 No peace
 You are now entering free capital hill_

-Prior to the zone's formation, there were escalating tense interactions between protestors and the Seattle Police Department (SPD).
+In first week of June 2020, there were escalating tense interactions between protestors and the Seattle Police Department (SPD).
 SPD, in full riot gear, used aggressive dispersal tactics on protestors.
 They used blast balls, flash bangs, pepper spray, and tear gas to control the crowds.

 ---
 ![1YZWn-A1bx9bcWntlE8gmPY_E8X1WC8oT](images/photos_thumbnail/1YZWn-A1bx9bcWntlE8gmPY_E8X1WC8oT.jpg)